lowatt/lowatt-enedis/README.md

 [Enedis](https://www.enedis.fr/) SGE SOAP web-services, provided by [LOWATT](https:.//www.lowatt.fr).

+Disclaimer: this package is *NOT* affiliated to Enedis, but provided by Lowatt in case it could be useful to other users of the SGE web-services provided by Enedis.

 ## Licensing

 It is published under the terms of the GPL 3 license.